Private Knee Replacement Surgery

 How can I get a knee replacement in Canada?

 1. Confirm your diagnosis.
-Most patients start with a family doctor or specialist who confirms that knee replacement surgery is needed.
+Most patients start with a family doctor or specialist who confirms that surgery is advisable.
+A private surgeon can also confirm the diagnosis if needed.

 • You can find surgeons in Vancouver, British Columbia; Calgary, Alberta; Toronto, Ontario; and Montréal, Québec on our app, and review qualifications, as well as pricing.